nens/brostar-api/README.md

     $ docker-compose build
     $ docker-compose pull
     $ pip install pre-commit  # Just needed once for your laptop.
+    $ pre-commit install # Just needed once to make sure that pre-commit runs on each commit for this project

 The development setup includes a postgres database and redis.